opendatasoft/slate/source/includes/_files.md

 # Files

-On the OpenDataSoft platform, files can be used as data source to create new datasets.
+On the OpenDataSoft platform, files can be used as data source to create new datasets, and as dataset attachments, to add extra informations to datasets.

 ## The file object